fensak-io/fensak-rules-examples/json-config/README.md

 # Auto approve based on changes in a JSON config file

-This folder contains an example Fensak GO rule that checks for changes to a JSON config file.
+This folder contains an example Fensak rule that checks for changes to a JSON config file.
 The rule will only allow the change if all of the following is
 true: